Enabling: Codependency

 Codependency is a theory that attempts to explain imbalanced relationships in which one person enables another person's self-destructive behavior such as addiction, poor mental health, immaturity, irresponsibility, or under-achievement.

 Enabling may be observed in the relationship between a person with a substance use disorder and their partner, spouse or a parent.
 Enabling behaviors may include making excuses that prevent others from holding the person accountable, or cleaning up messes that occur in the wake of their impaired judgment.
 Enabling may prevent psychological growth in the person being enabled, and may contribute to negative symptoms in the enabler.
 Enabling may be driven by concern for retaliation, or fear of consequence to the person with the substance use disorder, such as job loss, injury or suicide.
 A parent may allow an addicted adult child to live at home without contributing to the household such as by helping with chores, and be manipulated by the child's excuses, emotional attacks, and threats of self-harm.

-Narcissists and abusers
+Abuse

-In the context of narcissists or abusers, enablers are distinct from flying monkeys (proxy abusers).
-Enablers allow or cover for the narcissist's or abuser's own bad behavior while flying monkeys actually perpetrate bad behavior to a third party on their behalf.
-Padilla et al. (2007), in analyzying destructive leadership, distinguished between conformers and colluders, in which the latter are those who actively participate in the destructive behavior.
+In the context of abuse, enablers are distinct from flying monkeys (proxy abuse).
+Enablers simply allow (not specifically support) the abuser's own bad behavior while flying monkeys always support and perpetrate bad behavior to a third party on their behalf.
+Padilla et al. (2007), in analyzing destructive leadership, distinguished between conformers and colluders, in which the latter are those who actively participate in the destructive behavior.

 Emotional abuse is a brainwashing method that over time can turn someone into an enabler.
-While the narcissist often plays the victim, it is quite common for the true victim to believe that he or she is responsible for the abuse \and thus must adapt and adjust to it.
+While the abuser often plays the victim, it is quite common for the true victim to believe that he or she is responsible for the abuse and thus must adapt and adjust to it.

-Examples of enabling in an abusive context are as follows: